kalixia/xbee-tools/README.md

 This utility can record received data packets and replay them.

 ## Notes

-*This stuff is still work in progress.
-Nothing usable right now!*

 Please note that only XBee/ZigBee modules configured to use API level 1 works with these tools.